alon-sp/flib/readme.md

 # Funcbro Library (flib)

-Flib is intended to be a portable c-based library that contain common utitlity functions and logic entities/components that can be used across multiple projects.
+Flib is a Flow Based Programming (FBP) inspired and portable C library for interactive application.

 This library is currently under active development.